Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Click here to add E*TRADE Financial to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Schwab.
+Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
+The Motley Fool owns shares of Bank of America.
+Motley Fool newsletter services have recommended buying shares of and writing puts on TD Ameritrade.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+Try any of our Foolish newsletter services free for 30 days.
 The Fool has a disclosure policy.